gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-encryption-chunk-init-options title="CRYPT Options"}

    Type: 2 byte (unsigned integer)
       This value MUST be set to 0x80xx.
-(Value too be assigned by IANA)

    Length: 2 bytes (unsigned integer) This value holds the length of
       the Crypto Engines field in bytes plus 4.